lars-frogner/Backstaff/README.md

     <PARAM_PATH>    Path to the parameter (.idl) file for the snapshot

 SUBCOMMANDS:
     inspect     Inspect properties of the snapshot
-    slice      Extract a 2D slice of a quantity field in the snapshot trace      Trace field lines of a vector field in the snapshot ebeam      Perform actions related to electron beams in the snapshot help       Prints this message or the help of the given subcommand(s)
+    slice       Extract a 2D slice of a quantity field in the snapshot resample    Creates a resampled version of the snapshot help        Prints this message or the help of the given subcommand(s)
 ```

 Printing some statistics for density and temperature in a snapshot could look like this: